-In my post Witness for the Prosecution, I told of ggg grandmother Margaret Ann Turner, married to William Diwell, and her experience as a witness in a murder trial in 1860 at Casterton.
-Previous newspaper reports had only mentioned her role, but an extensive report of the trial in the Portland Guardian and Normanby General Advertiser of April 20, 1860 brings Margaret to life as she describes her conversations to the defendant, George Waines, prior to his arrest.
-Of course give consideration to the abilities of the person recording the events.
+In my post Witness for the Prosecution, I wrote of ggg grandmother Margaret Ann Turner, married to William Diwell, and her experience as a witness in a murder trial in 1860 at Casterton.
+Previous newspaper reports had only mentioned her role, but an extensive report of the trial in the Portland Guardian and Normanby General Advertiser of 20 April 1860 brings Margaret to life as she describes her conversations to the defendant, George Waines, prior to his arrest.
+Of course, give consideration to the abilities of the person recording the events.

 This article tells me a lot about my ggg grandparents.
 It reconfirmed they were in Casterton in 1859 and Margaret said they were residing in a hut owned by Mr Hunt.
 Also, Margaret must have been good friends with Mrs Waines spending a lot of time at their house, including dining there on occasions.
 She makes no mention of William or the six children.

 It is sometimes difficult not to think of ggg grandparents as anything but old.
-Reading this latest find has reminded me that Margaret was only 36 during the events leading up to the trial which has also reminded me that Margaret lived for only another nine years after the trial.
-She was 45 when she died, only a little older than myself.
+Reading this latest find has reminded me that Margaret was only thirty-six during the events leading up to the trial which has also reminded me that Margaret lived for only another nine years after the trial.
+She was forty-five when she died, only a little older than me.
 Margaret never became the old woman I must stop myself imagining her as.

 There has also been another development in my family’s association with the Hunt murders.
 Another descendant of my ggg grandfather George Jelly contacted me recently.
 George’s daughter Elizabeth married Margaret Diwell’s son Richard in 1877.

 Judy was kind enough to send me a copy of George’s obituary.
 It tells of George’s swimming prowess and how he dived for the bones of the Hunt’s in the Glenelg River.
-Unfortunately I cannot find anything in the various reports about George’s efforts, despite it being mentioned that there was a river search and bones found.
-I will bring you more on George in time.
+Unfortunately, I cannot find anything in the various reports about George’s efforts, despite it being mentioned that there was a river search and bones found.